 Steps to Secure your Family’s Trip to Costa Rica

 Based on your comfort level, there are various ways to move forward and secure your family vacation with Costa Rica Escapes.
 The list below should act as a guideline while you move forward in the process.
 You can always email or call your Costa Rica Escapes itinerary designer, who will be a resource to you throughout the entire process and is available to answer any and all questions.

 1. Contact us to begin discussing your ideal trip

 After a review of our vacation options, please email or call us to begin a dialogue about your family’s trip.
 Based on the outlined itineraries, let us know which one(s) appeal to your family.
 Tell us about your family and the desired travel experience.
 Who is going?
-Ages?
-Time of year?
-Duration of travel?
+What ages?
+What time of year do you want to travel?
+What will be the duration of your travel?
 We will begin discussing ideas to personalize the vacation of your dreams.

 We consider a personal, telephone connection as a vital piece of communication as the planning process starts.
 We fully understand that these trips are an important and big investment.
 We want to speak directly with you to ensure that Costa Rica Escapes is a good match for your desired travel experience.
 Our team is available to speak in the evenings and over the weekends as your schedule permits.
 After a 10-15 minute introductory phone call, we will have what we need to get to work.
 We’ll create a preliminary itinerary and price range to send to you for your review.

 Based on your feedback and follow-up conversations, our team will continue to customize the trip details and price to your specific needs.
 As these samples and revised itineraries are created, they will be emailed to you and discussed in follow-up conversations.
 This process continues, and you will be notified of due dates and deadlines for your trip as necessary.